Generous Scholarships and Financial Assistance: 11 Crores

 The continuation of this scholarship is contingent upon maintaining a minimum CGPA of 2.60 as a regular student and abiding by the rules and regulations and the University’s Code of Conduct for students at all time.

-(v) Candidates scoring GPA 5.00 (including 4th subject) in the immediate past SSC & HSC examinations, will be awarded 50% waiver of Tuition Fee as Merit Scholarship at entry level in Undergraduate Programs for first 1 (one) year subject to fulfillment of the following requirements:
+(v) Candidates scoring GPA 5.00 (including 4th subject) in the most recent SSC (2020) & HSC (2022) examinations will be awarded 50% waiver of Tuition Fee as Merit Scholarship at entry level in Undergraduate Programs for first 1 (one) year subject to fulfillment of the following requirements:

 - Qualifying the EWU Admission Test.